hemerajs/websub-hub/README.md

 - The topic represents the feed you want to subscribe.

 ## Subscribe
-As soon as you want to subscribe you can initiate a unsubscribe request.
+As soon as you want to subscribe you can initiate a subscription request.
 The subscriber has to verify that action as mentioned above.

 ```js
 var request = require("request")